 In this article, we’re going to give you an overview of Emphysema to help make the learning process easier.
 We’ve also included some practice questions as well for your benefit.
-So if you’re ready, let’s go ahead and get started.
+So if you’re ready, let’s get started.

 You can now get access to our Cheat Sheet Database for FREE — no strings attached.